wecodemore/wpstarter/docs/01-Introduction.md

 The reason for this additional scope is that in professional development context it is more than common to have different environments for the same project, e.g. "development", "stage", and "production".

-The standard configuration via PHP constants placed into `wp-config.php`  makes it more complex than it needs to be.
+The standard "WordPress way" to do configuration via PHP constants makes having environment-aware configuration more complex than it needs to be.
 Other projects (not only PHP) have found environment variables to be the current solution for the issue, in fact, the usage of environment variables is one of the [Twelve-Factor App](https://12factor.net/) (collection of modern practices for web applications).

 ## How it works

-WP Starter is a Composer plugin, which means that it can "listen" to Composer events and perform custom operation.
-Similarly to how WordPress plugin extends WordPress functionalities.
+WP Starter is a Composer plugin, which means that it can "listen" to Composer events and perform custom operations.
+Composer plugins extend Composer similarly to how WordPress plugins extend WordPress.

 WP Starter listen to "install" and "update" Composer events to do a series of task that prepare the project to be a fully working WordPress site.